ziruiloh/BadgerSwap/README.md

 # BadgerSwap 🦡

-A React Native marketplace app for UW-Madison students to buy and sell items.
+A trusted marketplace app for UW-Madison students to buy and sell items.

 ## Features